Smooth and creamy vegan cookies and cream ice cream. This no-churn vegan oreo ice cream is only 3-ingredients and so easy to make.

 Well, I don’t know about that.
 Because I think ALL the vegan ice cream I’ve made so far have been totally divine!
 But this one is really good.

 It’s also no churn, so for those who don’t have an ice cream maker, it’s totally ideal!

-The final ingredient in this easy no-churn vegan ice cream is sandwich cookies!
-I used oreos, which are definitely vegan where I am (if you’re not sure, just read the ingredients on the box), but you can go ahead and use any vegan sandwich cookie that you like.
+- Oreo cookies.
+The final ingredient in this easy no-churn vegan ice cream is oreo cookies but you can go ahead and use any vegan sandwich cookie that you like

-The ice cream itself is gluten-free, but the cookies I used are not.
-But if you want this to be gluten-free then use a gluten-free vegan sandwich cookie and you’ll be styling.
+The ice cream itself is gluten-free, but the oreo cookies are not.
+If you want this to be gluten-free then use a gluten-free vegan sandwich cookie.

 It’s best consumed within a week, though of course it lasts longer than that, it’s frozen after all.
 It’s just that ice crystals can start to form if you keep it too long.
 But let me be honest, sometimes I forget that I even have ice cream and weeks later it is still totally delicious!
 But it’s still at its best in the first week.